IT/OT Lifecycle Management

 1. System Provisioning

-The IT/OT Operations Lifecycle begins with reproducible System Provisioning.
+The IT/OT Lifecycle begins with reproducible System Provisioning.
 In industrial and edge environments, systems must often be deployed across hundreds of locations.
 Manual provisioning quickly becomes impractical and error-prone.

 Automated Provisioning ensures systems start from a defined, reproducible baseline, including: